apache/cordova-docs/docs/en/2.9.0rc1/guide/upgrading/windows-8/index.md

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
 This applies to applications targetting Windows 8 and the Windows Store.

+## Upgrade to 2.9.0 from 2.8.0 ##

+The following commands should be done from within Visual Studio to be sure that the any project references are updated/deleted.

+1. Remove cordova-2.8.0.js from the www directory in your project.
+2. Add cordova.js file from the source to the www directory in your project. ( note that the file no longer contains a version number in the file name )
+3. Build and test!

 ## Upgrade to 2.8.0 from 2.7.0 ##

 The following commands should be done from within Visual Studio to be sure that the any project references are updated/deleted.